There are 12 different CSCS card types which are essential proof of competence for occupations within the construction industry.

 Manager card – Black CSCS Card

 The black CSCS manager card is one of the highest level cards available for people in management roles and technical occupations in the construction industry.
-They must have NVQ/SVQ level 4, 5, 6, or 7 within a Construction Management/Technical related qualifications.
-It lasts for five years, after which it is renewable.
+The construction site manager must have NVQ/SVQ level 4, 5, 6, or 7 within a Construction Management/Technical related qualifications.
+The Black CSCS card lasts for five years, after which it is renewable.